OffDynamicsRL/off-dynamics-rl/README.md

 ## Licences

 Our repository is licensed under the MIT licence.
 The adopted Gym environments and mujoco-py are also licensed under the MIT License.
 For the D4RL library (including the Antmaze domain and the Adroit domain, and offline datasets), all datasets are licensed under the Creative Commons Attribution 4.0 License (CC BY), and code is licensed under the Apache 2.0 License.

+## TODO

+We plan to support more real-world robotic environments and include implementations of recent off-dynamics RL algorithms.

+- Add tasks on Sawyer robots (based on Meta-World)
+- Support Humanoid tasks in ODRL
+- and more!

 ## 📄Citing ODRL